valtereshchenko/DataForFood/README.md

 In this case, I have decided to explore the score most of the 'healthy' apps are using - Nutriscore - that suggest on the scale from A to E how healthy of unhealthy the certian product is.

-I have explored OpenFoodFacts database of products, scores those have to then build a model that wouls calculate the Nutriscore for the product that are not yet in the database.
+I have explored OpenFoodFacts database of products & scores those have, to then build a model that wouls calculate the Nutriscore for the product that are not yet in the database.

 I have used Tensorflow to build a model that would detect the nutritional label on the products' pictures.